dscheerens/ngx-transloco-markup/README.md

 * Bold text: `[b]...[/b]`
 * Italic text: `[i]...[/i]`
 * Links: `[link:parameterKey]...[/link]`, where `parameterKey` should be replaced with a key of the translation parameter that contains the URL or link object.
+  Note that there is a better alternative to defining links in your translation values, by making use of [contextual link tokens](#contextual-links).

 Next, you will need to add the `TranslocoMarkupModule` to the module(s) in which you want to use the `<transloco>` component: